-Because northern pike can weight up to 20 pounds—sometimes even more—you need to ensure your leader can handle the weight.
+Because northern pike can weigh up to 20 pounds—sometimes even more—you need to ensure your leader can handle the weight.
 Remember when we said sharp teeth?
 Yeah, in some parts of the world, these fish are called toothies, and for good reason, too.
 Their teeth can easily cut through your line and your finger.
 A wire leader is recommended for catching northern pike as it’s both durable and flexible and won’t interfere with the presentation or action of your lure.

 Choose the Best Lure:

-One thing to know about northern pike is that they eat EVERTHING!
+One thing to know about northern pike is that they eat EVERYTHING!
 Baitfish, frogs, mice, and even other pike fish.
-And because your lure needs to withstand extra weight and deep-water elements, such as weeds and rocks, it’s essential that you select the best fishing lures for catching northern pike.
+And because your lure needs to withstand the extra weight and deep-water elements, such as weeds and rocks, it’s essential that you select the best fishing lures for catching northern pike.

 Bagley Bait’s Bang O B is a powerful, deep-running lure for catching heavy predators like pike.
-It features a super tough ABS resin body and a strong poly-carbonate swimming lip that is uniquely locked into the lure’s body.
+It features a super-tough ABS resin body and a strong poly-carbonate swimming lip that is uniquely locked into the lure’s body.

 It’s equipped with heavy-duty hooks and hardware to handle the rigors of these big fish.
 This lure is designed to vary its wobble with steady trolling speeds, setting the action for magnum-caliber hits.

 Another bait option is Bagley’s Brite Casting Spoons.
 Available in several sizes and in a choice of a hammered or a mirrored finish.
-These are genuinely forged spoons, where the forging process creates tapered edges that result in a perfect variable flutter in water.
-Easy casting, every Bagley spoon is finished with a genuine gold or silver plating that allows for incredible flash and great durability.
+These are genuinely forged spoons, where the forging process creates tapered edges that result in a perfect variable flutter in the water.
+Easy casting, every Bagley spoon is finished with genuine gold or silver plating that allows for incredible flash and great durability.
 Bagley spoons are also deadly when jigged in open water or through the ice.
 Their fluttering action can bring them from far away and make your heart stop when they hit – especially when fishing through a hole in the ice.

 Grab your Pliers:

 When you catch your first pike, it’s easy to get excited and start posing for pictures, forgetting about their ferocious set of teeth.
-Keep your fingers away from its mouth, and when you’re removing the hook, use long needle nose pliers.
+Keep your fingers away from its mouth, and when you’re removing the hook, use long needle-nose pliers.
 Another important tip to remember: these fish like to flop around, whipping their monstrous tail in every direction, so it’s a good idea to bring a net or fish cradle with you to keep the fish under control before you attempt to retrieve your hook.